 Preset courses: Summer school

-Please note: Checkology's summer maintenance period is from July 1 - 31, 2022.
+Checkology's summer maintenance period is from July 1 - 31, 2024.

-What's in the middle school summer course?
+What's in the "Middle school summer course"?

 Middle school summer course: Course description